Kathleen Kirk, President

 Lynda Rettick

 Lynda renewed her love of acting after retiring in 2017 and finding Heartland Theatre.
 She has worked as an administrative assistant in the construction, janitorial, and education fields and as a business analyst, office manager, and development director.
 She created and chaired several fundraising events, including an annual gala and an annual appeal.
-She currently keeps the books for the family farm, serves as Secretary of the parish council at St. Mary’s Church, manages St. Joseph Cemetery, and is a lector and minister of hospitality.
+She currently keeps the books for the family farm, serves as Secretary of the parish council at St. Mary’s Church, manages St. Joseph Cemetery and is a lector and minister of hospitality.
 As Chapter Coordinator for Project Linus, Lynda collects, organizes, and distributes blankets for children in need of comfort.
 She has served as magazine editor and writer for the Hearts at Home magazine in the past, and still helps friends write, edit and proofread important documents.
 Heartland Theatre holds a special place in Lynda’s heart.
-She has performed in THREE TALL WOMEN, STELLA AND LOU, the 2018 and 2022 TEN MINUTE PLAYS, AND TARTUFFE, as well as one season of Young at Heartland.
-Lynda also performed at Community Players in OUR TOWN, the Evergreen Cemetery Walk, at the David Davis Mansion as Sarah Davis, and in a Vrooman Mansion murder mystery dinner.
-She has found a new passion when not on stage at Heartland – designing props.
-Her work was seen in THE ELECTRIC BABY, TABLE MANNERS, WAITING FOR GODOT, LIFE SUCKS, HUMAN TERRAIN, and OUTSIDE MULLINGAR.
-She also enjoys helping keep the props organized downstairs, ushering, and helping in the box office.
+She has performed in THREE TALL WOMEN, STELLA AND LOU, the 2018 and 2022 1-Minute Play Festival, and TARTUFFE, as well as one season of Young at Heartland.
+When not on stage at Heartland, she’s designing props.
+She also enjoys helping keep the props organized downstairs (on the Site Committee), ushering, and helping in the box office.
 When not at the theatre, Lynda enjoys travelling, gardening, hiking, and cooking.

 Ann B. White